Things often get worse before it gets better! Part One

 How is that related to life?

-Making positive changes in life require a goal (better skin), action (purchasing the right products) and process (regimen).
+Making positive life changes require a goal (better skin), action (purchasing the right products) and process (regimen).
 You also need some form of commitment, but often, we want to see positive outcomes before committing to anything.

 What is a healing crisis?